IFTA Reporting Complete Guide for Trucking Companies

 The carriers who struggle with IFTA are typically those relying on manual mileage estimation, incomplete fuel records, and last-minute scrambles before deadlines.
 The carriers who breeze through IFTA audits are those with GPS-verified mileage from day one, complete fuel card records automatically organized, and quarterly filing that takes minutes instead of hours.

-If you're still doing IFTA the hard way, there's a better path.
+If you're still doing IFTA the hard way — sorting through fuel receipts, manually tallying miles from trip sheets, and double-checking your math against tax rate tables — there's a better path.
 FleetLegend's IFTA automation eliminates the tedious work so you can file confidently, avoid penalties, and focus on running your fleet.

 Automate This with FleetLegend